loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 = #ln <SlflChapter>

-The intended use of #ln is as a compiler intermediate representation for functional languages, similar to that of GHC Core. #todo[CITE GHC CORE]
+The intended use of #ln is as a compiler intermediate representation for functional languages, similar to that of GHC Core @jones1993glasgow.
 #ln diverges from GHC Core and most functional language intermediate representations in
 that it prioritizes finer control over resources.
 This is achieved by departing from the lambda calculus and its natural deduction root, rather taking